thadawilliams/plex-unwatched-reporter/README.md

 | `TZ` | `UTC` | Timezone for date/time display |
 | `PLEX_URL` | *Required* | Plex server URL (e.g., `http://192.168.1.100:32400`) |
 | `PLEX_TOKEN` | *Required* | Plex authentication token |

 ---

+## Key Features Explained

+### Accurate All-User Play Counts

+Unlike some tools that only show the token owner's watch history, this reporter uses Plex's history API to count plays from **ALL users** on your server.
+If you've watched a movie once but your family has watched it 27 more times, you'll see the accurate total of 28 plays.

+### Real-Time Progress Tracking

+When generating reports, you'll see detailed progress including:
+- Which library is currently being processed
+- How many items have been processed in that library
+- Which library number you're on out of the total

+This is especially helpful for large libraries where processing can take several minutes.

+### Intelligent CSV Sorting

+Reports are automatically sorted to make unwatched content easy to find:
+- **Movies**: Sorted by play count (0 plays first), then by date added (oldest first)
+- **TV Shows**: Sorted by watched status (unwatched first), then alphabetically

+This saves you from having to manually sort in Excel/Sheets.

+---

+## Performance Notes

+**Processing Speed:** This tool queries Plex's API for accurate all-user play counts, which is more thorough but slower than database access.
+Large libraries may take several minutes to process.
+The real-time progress tracker helps you monitor the process.

+**Recommended Use:** This is a run-on-demand tool.
+Generate your reports, download them, and shut down the container when finished.

+---